Shannon Ritch: Championship Wrestling from Hollywood

-Hart Legacy Wrestling (2020-present)
+Hart Legacy Wrestling (2020–present)

 In 2020 Shannon announced his return to pro wrestling and that he was signed to appear in a 2-month tour with Canadian promotion HLW.
 He made his debut in a match against The New Hart Foundation member Kenny Lester on February 20 in Wabasca, Alberta, Canada and won via pinfall after a distraction from Ken Shamrock.

 On March 26, 2022, Ritch returned to HLW in their debut live event on FITE TV in Elmira, New York and won the HLW Showdown Championship after defeating TJ Epixx by submission with an ankle lock.

-Acting
+Personal life

 Ritch has been featured in two episodes of Walker, Texas Ranger as a Biker Gang Member and a character named Knight, Choke in 2011 as an extra, CSI Las Vegas as Thug #2, CSI: Crime Scene Investigation as Cage Fighter #1, an episode of iCarly as a MMA Fighter, an episode of Numbers in 2010, an episode of Ultimate Soldier Challenge on the History Channel representing a military contracting company and most recently in 2017 the direct to DVD film, directed by Robert Parham and Warren Foster, Bullets, Blades and Blood and upcoming in 2018 No Way Out directed by Jeffrey D. Parker, distributed by New Vision Films.
 In 2017 Shannon started filming of a biopic centered around his mixed martial arts career, through HBO films, titled The Real Last Samurai and to be released exclusively on HBO in late 2019.
 In 2021 Shannon will be co-starring alongside Mickey Rourke and Donald Cerrone in The Commando.

-Golfing

 Ritch is also an avid golf player, winning 1st place in many state and pro am competitions held within his native Arizona as recent as 2017.
 Shannon won 2 Veterans Golfing Association 1st place medals in 2018 and again in 2019, the tournament is hosted by the United States Golf Association.

+In June 2024, Ritch was involved in a fatal shooting in Arizona.
+He claimed self-defense, stating the incident occurred during an altercation.
+Authorities investigated, and no formal charges were filed.

 Lethwei

 In July 2001, Ritch was invited to compete under Lethwei rules at the "International Myanmar traditional boxing challenge & Myanmar-Australia talent testing boxing competition" in Yangon, Myanmar.

-Ritch was matched against the Burmese fighter Ei Htee Kaw.
+Ritch was matched against the Burmese fighter Ei Htee Kaw in a fight held at a contract weight of 165 lb the Thuwunna National Indoor Stadium.
 Ritch started the fight strong and forced his opponent to be defensive.
+In a controversial moment, Ritch knocked down Ei Htee Kaw in the first round but a count was not administered.
+Ritch continued to attack with Ei Htee Kaw trying to defend.
 At one point, Ei Htee Kaw turned away and raised his knee in defence, pointing his knee forward.
 Ritch struck himself on Ei Htee Kaw's knee unintentionally, driving it directly into his solar plexus.
-Ritch went down immediately without Ei Htee Kaw throwing a shot.
-He couldn't breathe and the fight was over.
+Unable to breathe, Ritch went down immediately without Ei Htee Kaw throwing a shot and the fight was declared over.